finite-element/finite-element-course/doc/source/L1_introduction.rst

 We will now use the finite element derivative to develop the finite element discretisation.
-We assume that we have a solution `u` to Equation :eq:`eq:strong_Poisson` that is smooth (i.e. `u\in C^1`).
+We assume that we have a solution `u` to Equation :eq:`eq:strong_Poisson` that is sufficiently smooth (e.g. `u\in C^1` in this case).
 (Later, we will consider more general types of solutions to this equation, but this assumption just motivates things for the time being.)

 We take `v\in \mathring{V}_h`, multiply by Equation :eq:`eq:strong_Poisson`, and integrate over the domain.
 Integration by parts in each triangle then gives